ms/buildtogether.tech/src/fairness.md

 >
 > In March 2019, a right-wing terrorist killed 51 people at prayer in
 > Christchurch, New Zealand.
 Every one of the sources he cited in his manifesto
-> was making money through a store hosted by a company called <span
+> was making money through a store hosted by a company called
-> i="Shopify!support for alt-right sites">Shopify</span>; the company didn't end
+> [% i "Shopify!support for alt-right sites %]Shopify[% /i %];
-> its relationship with any of them.
+> the company didn't end its relationship with any of them.

 Ethical failures by programmers now hurt us all.
-For example, your school might use a piece of software called [% i "Proctorio (invasive surveillance)" %]Proctorio[% /i %], which records video and audio of you and your screen while you write an exam, then uses algorithms to determine if you're cheating.
+For example, your school might use a piece of software called
+[% i "Proctorio (invasive surveillance)" %]Proctorio[% /i %], which records video and audio of you and your screen while you write an exam, then uses algorithms to determine if you're cheating.
 Nobody outside the company can check those algorithms to see if they're biased against people with nervous tics, and nobody who has ever been